zulfadz/the-plain/_posts/2022-05-08-polarization-waves.md

 keywords: "physics, electromagnetism, waves"
 ---

+The Bank of England[^1] has this interesting chart in its Monetary Policy Report:

 Polarization refers to the direction that electric field points, given particular space and time.
 Typically, we think of the electric field as pointing in a linear direction.
 For instance, let $$H$$ and $$V$$ be the horizontal and vertical vectors respectively.
 This linear polarization is illustrated in figure below.
 When looking at the incoming waves along the z axis, the polarization ellipse shows a movement of up and down along the v axis.

 <img src="https://raw.githubusercontent.com/zulfadz/zulfadz.github.io/master/pictures/linear-v.gif" width="400"/>